 Browse our Tactile graphics library and download image files developed specifically for Tactile Graphics Machines (a.k.a.
 Thermal Image Enhancer or Heat Fuser) such as the PIAF or Swell machines.

+Keep up with the latest tech-related news, survey opportunities and user testing.
 Quality research and field testing will improve best practices for teaching and will support the development of accessible resources for students with low vision and blindness.
 Please help by responding to surveys and field testing opportunities.
 Your input matters!

 Technology curricula and training resources to assist teachers of the visually impaired to teach technology skills using various devices and software and to track a student’s progress as they develop technology skills.